-Today, we are launching Sovereign Citizenship Fund – A new sovereign wealth fund model for revenues obtained from citizenship by investment programs (CIP) fully owned, managed and controlled by the state.
+Today, we are launching Sovereign Citizenship Fund – A new model for Governments seeking revenues from citizenship by investment programs.
+The fund is fully owned, managed and controlled by the state or central banks.

 It is a first of kind sovereign fund in the CBI industry, fully funded by citizenship revenues as assets.
 It is carefully structured offering 90% liquidity, stabilization economy, paying debts, and very importantly contribute to disaster management and social welfare projects such as hospitals, education, sports, research and science under one single package.